-By assuming the existence of a correlation system, it is possible to centralize the computation of the opinion dynamics algorithm in a more computationally powerful node (that gathers all the opinions and perform the correlation).
-As a consequence, the agents described in Section 2.2 can now be instantiated as logical agents, whose inputs will be retrieved from the different outputs of the anomaly detection mechanisms.
-From those inputs, every agent can now derive a certain opinion $x_i(t)$, or detection probability (i.e. the probability that an attack is taking place) for a given interval of time.
+The description of the potential implementation leads us to the question of how to extract the value of abnormality that represents the individual opinion of each agent, which is represented in a scale from 0 to 1 of continuous values.
+It contains the ratio of change that an agent has experienced at a given time, compared to the initial state of the device it is monitoring (under normal conditions).
+By assuming the existence of a centralized correlation system, the agents can be instantiated as virtual agents (i.e., one software component per agent), whose inputs will be retrieved from the different outputs of the anomaly detection mechanisms.
+From those inputs, every agent can now derive a certain opinion $x_i(0)$, or detection probability (i.e., the probability that an attack is taking place) anytime.
 These opinions are in turn influenced by the amount of alerts and their criticality.
-For example, a combination of anomalous statistics will slightly raise the opinion of an agent, and the existence of a confirmed attack (e.g. through the detection of an attack signature) will maximize that opinion.
+For example, a combination of anomalous statistics will slightly raise the opinion of an agent, and the existence of a confirmed attack (e.g., through the detection of an attack signature) will maximize that opinion.
 Compared to traditional detection mechanisms, the effectiveness of this approach resides in the ability to correlate anomalies throughout the network and hence trace the location of attacks, also considering their severity and persistence.

-Taking into account the attacker model, we can now provide a formal representation of the intrusion kill chain of APT attacks.
+To formalize the attacker model, we can provide a representation of the intrusion kill chain of APT attacks.
 Let attackStages be a set of potential attack stages that an APT can perform against the industrial control network G(V, E) as defined in Section 2.1, such that attackStages = {attack stage1, attack stage2, ..., attack stage_n}.
 This set comprises the following elements:

 - $initialIntrusion{(IT,OT,FW)}$.
 The initial access that affects a node n_0 (known as 'patient zero') of the IT network, OT network, and firewall, respectively. - compromise.
 The adversary takes control of a certain node n_i , obtaining higher privileges, maintaining persistence, and executing defense evasion techniques.
-Moreover, this stage also includes the internal reconnaissance of the direct neighbourhood of n_i , $neighbours(n_i)$.
+Moreover, this stage also includes the internal reconnaissance of the direct neighbourhood of n_i , $neighbours(n_i)$. - targetedLateralMovement(IT,OT,FW).

-- targetedLateralMovement(IT,OT,FW).
 From a certain node n_i , the adversary chooses a FW, IT, or OT node n_j from the set $neighbours(n_i)$, and executes a lateral movement towards that node.
 Note that, in this model, the concept of lateral movement only encompasses the delivery of malware towards the target node. - controlLateralMovement.
-From a certain node n_i , the adversary chooses the node n_j from the set $neighbours(n_i)$ with the highest betweeness (i.e. the node with significant influence over the network), and executes a lateral movement towards that node. - randomLateralMovement.
+From a certain node n_i , the adversary chooses the node n_j from the set $neighbours(n_i)$ with the highest betweeness (i.e., the node with more connectivity), and executes a lateral movement towards that node.

+- randomLateralMovement.
 From a certain node n_i , the adversary chooses a random node n_j from the set $neighbours(n_i)$, and executes a lateral movement towards that node. - spreadLateralMovement.
 From a certain node n_i , the adversary executes a lateral movement towards all nodes from the set $neighbours(n_i)$. - exfiltration.
 From a certain node n_i , the adversary establishes a connection to an external command&control network, and extracts information using that connection. - destruction.
-The adversary either destroys the node n_i , or manipulates the physical equipment (e.g. uranium enriching centrifuges) controlled by node n_i . - idle.
+The adversary either destroys node n_i , or manipulates the physical equipment (e.g., uranium enriching centrifuges) controlled by node n_i . - idle.
 In this phase, no operation is performed.

 Once the set attackStages is defined, it is possible to represent APT attacks that target our particular network model G(V, E).
-In particular, for every APT APT, there can be an ordered set $attackSet{APT}$, comprised by one or more elements of the attackStages set, that represent the APT chain of attack actions.
+In particular, for every APT APT, there can be an ordered set $attackSet{APT}$, composed by one or more elements of the attackStages set, that represent the APT chain of attack actions.
 As an example, the attack set of Stuxnet can be represented as follows: